mikecokina/elisa/README.rst

 Lets apply some fitting algorithm to demonstrate the software capabilities.
 Fitting modules are stored in module path ``elisa.analytics.binary.least_squares`` and ``elisa.analytics.binary.mcmc``.
-It is up on the user what methods choose to use.
+It is up to the user what methods choose to use.
 In both cases, there is prepared instances for fitting, called ``binary_detached`` and ``binary_overcontact``.
 Difference is that ``binary_overcontact`` fitting module keeps surface potential of both binary components constrained to the same value.

 First, we describe the algorithm based on `non-linear least squares` method.
-Binary system which can generate light curve shown above is with high probability the detached system, therefore we will use module ``binary_detached``.
+Binary system which can generate light curve shown above is the most probably the detached system, therefore we will use module ``binary_detached``.

-:warning: Non-linear least squares method used in such complex problem with many free parameters such as fitting light
+:warning: Non-linear least squares method used in such complex problem as fitting light
           curves of eclipsing binaries, might be insuficient in case of initial parametres being too far from real values and also too broad fitting boundaries.